LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 • Robust feature set supporting enterprise learning, talent, and compliance workflows

-• Strong configuration capabilities for regulated industries
+• Strong configuration and customization capabilities for regulated industries

 Limitations to Consider